 I agree that travel tickets are more expensive than actually that place.
 But, you can get huge discounts if you do it correctly and timely.

 All domestic and international flights are offering a lot of discounts and deals from time to time.

-You can start using an extremely user-friendly app called Google flight which will suggest you a great destination according to your price and budget.
+You can start using an extremely user-friendly app called Google Flight which will suggest a great destination according to your price and budget.

 I like to use Skyscanner, Goibibo, Agoda, Kayak, and other search engines to browse my options for searching for cheap flights.
 Flight price changes every minute, so you have to set a price alert and then plan around where to fly.

 Here are tips for traveling on a budget –

 If you want to get the cheapest flight then flexibility with time and location is the only key.
 In this case, you can travel to a place where the price is low and budget-friendly.